dlee67/TextFilterUI/README.md

 # 03/30/18
 Not sure if nltk.FreqDist() can count frequency of the pattern according to the regex pattern because when *[A-Za-z] is used to count up the isCounter, the tester.py fails.

+# 03/31/18
+I think the ProcessText.py, main.py, and the tester.py are completed enough?